-Why have you reduced your discount for empty properties?
+What is the discount for empty properties?

 Since 2013 local authorities have had some local discretion over the discount level and period of award for empty properties.
 South Norfolk Council initially agreed a common approach with most other Norfolk Councils.

-Since then, most Norfolk authorities have reviewed their discounts to see if greater consistency of approach can be agreed across the County.
-In considering this matter South Norfolk Councillors felt strongly that there needed to be a period of discount to support landlords in redecorating and re-letting properties in between tenants.
-It is for this reason that South Norfolk Council is providing a one month fully discounted period rather than charging from the date a property first becomes empty.
+Since 2013 many Norfolk districts have already changed their approach to discounts either reducing the discount period to a month or removing it entirely.
+When reviewing our discount we felt strongly that there needed to be a period of discount to support landlords in redecorating and re-letting properties in between tenants.
+It is for this reason that we provide a one month fully discounted period rather than charging from the date a property first becomes empty.

 We have found that in over 65% of cases where there was an empty period, the property was re-occupied within a month without the need for a longer discounted period.

-South Norfolk Council takes the view that it is supporting the valuable private rented sector by retaining a discounted period, and at the maximum discounted level.
+We take the view that it is supporting the valuable private rented sector by retaining a discounted period, and at the maximum discounted level.

 We felt that retaining a discounted period does provide some encouragement for the growing private rented sector, acknowledging that it does often take time to turn a property around between lets.
 However, given the evidence that most empty properties were re-occupied within a month, it was felt that a discount of a one calendar month fully discounted period would still provide a reasonable degree of support while also incentivising vacant homes to be made available to tenants as quickly as possible (boosting the housing market and the options available to local renters).

 Please note that this discount is applicable to the property from the date it becomes unoccupied and unfurnished, not the date on which liability changes.
 If the liable party changes within the one month period, the new party will only receive the balance of the discount period remaining.

-South Norfolk feel that the discount we are offering for one month is still a generous one, which reflects our research findings on the length of time it takes for a property to be re occupied, while also incentivising quick return of properties to the rental market.
+We feel that the discount we are offering for one month is still a generous one, which reflects our research findings on the length of time it takes for a property to be re occupied, while also incentivising quick return of properties to the rental market.